Joshua Coker

-Joshua "D. J." Coker (born November 13, 1997) is an American professional football offensive lineman for the Calgary Stampeders of the Canadian Football League (CFL).
+Joshua Oluwadara Coker (born November 13, 1997) is an American professional football offensive lineman for the BC Lions of the Canadian Football League (CFL).
 He played college football at Rhodes.
-He has also been a member of the Houston Texans of the National Football League (NFL).
+He has also been a member of the Houston Texans of the National Football League (NFL) and the Calgary Stampeders of the Canadian Football League (CFL).

 Early life

 Coker was a four-year letterman in both football and wrestling at Greater Atlanta Christian School in Georgia.
 He was the state wrestling champion in 2015.

 College career

 Coker played college football for the Rhodes Lynx from 2015 to 2018.
-In 2017, he earned first team All-Southern Athletic Association (SAA) and American Football Coaches Association (AFCA) second team All-American honors.
-In 2018, he was named first team All-SAA and AFCA first team All-American.
+In 2017, he earned first-team All-Southern Athletic Association (SAA) and American Football Coaches Association (AFCA) second-team All-American honors.
+In 2018, he was named first-team All-SAA and AFCA first-team All-American.